 Classes are back in session.
 For many Yalies, coming back to campus was a dread.
 We all relaxed and had time to take care of ourselves.
 However, in my case, I never left Yale.
 For spring break, I was among the few students who stayed on campus.
 I wasn’t necessarily bothered by the prospect of staying in New Haven as I had already done so for October break and Thanksgiving break.
 Nevertheless, this break was particularly different from my other stays in New Haven.

 To start, this break was the longest.
-Two weeks is generous for spring break so that meant many more Yalies decided to head back to their hometowns or go on vacation to a Mexican beach or somewhere along those lines.
+Two weeks is generous for spring break so that meant many more Yalies decided to head back to their hometowns or go on vacation to stay in a Laguna Beach hotel or somewhere along those lines.
 As a result, campus was more empty than it was during past breaks which meant I should have basically been on my own this time.
 However, I was fortunate to have a couple of friends also stay on campus, so my experience wasn’t too bad.
 Despite having friends here, I still longed for more people to be on campus and possibly have more people to socialize with.
 This wasn’t the case, so often I just spent the majority of my day in my suite watching Netflix, reading, or catching up on sleep.
 Depending on your perspective, this could be seen as a waste of a break or simply another form of self-care.

 Another distinction for students who stayed on campus and had done so for the previous breaks was the lack of dining hall access.
 Throughout the October and Thanksgiving recesses, some dining halls were open for at least a couple of days for free.
 This time a meal plan had to be purchased to be able to eat during break.
 For a student like me, this meal plan was not an option due to its price.
 Instead, I had simple meals such as sandwiches, fruits, and ramen, with occasional meals from restaurants.
 Through this diet, I probably did little service to my health and honestly the meals didn’t really satiate my hunger.
 Snacks became a necessity.
 Overall, I was able to get by, but if we had free access to a dining hall (even for a couple of days), I think all those who had stayed on campus would have appreciated it greatly.